joeinman/FlashKV/README.md

 ![CMake](https://github.com/joeinman/FlashKV/actions/workflows/cmake.yml/badge.svg)

-FlashKV is a lightweight, hardware agnostic key-value store for flash memory.
+FlashKV is a lightweight, hardware agnostic key-value map for flash memory.
 It provides an easy-to-use interface for storing, reading, and erasing key-value pairs in flash memory.

 ## Features: